appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 :::caution

-While navigating between shared profiles, if there is an authentication method for the required profile, users will need to login again to gain access.
+While navigating between shared profiles, if a profile requires authentication, users will need to log in again to gain access.

 :::